 Buy VAT Free Gold Bars Online

 Not only does investing in tax free gold bars offer a financially attractive way to secure your cash but it also offers a way to diversify your existing investment portfolio.
 The idea of buying gold in bars from dealers may seem like the preserve of the incredibly wealthy but is, in fact, a standard way in which anyone can invest in gold.
-Available in a variety of sizes to suit your budget, you can buy gold bars online that are tax free direct from Physical Gold Limited, gold bar dealers you can trust.
-Not only do we deliver golds bars in the UK direct to your door but we can also offer storage for your gold holding in secure, high-commodity vaults.
+Available in a variety of sizes to suit your budget, you can buy online and tax free direct from Physical Gold Limited, gold bar dealers you can trust.
+Not only do we deliver in the UK direct to your door but we can also offer storage for your gold holding in secure, high-commodity vaults.

 The major benefit of buying gold bars is the size of secure investment that you can make in one transaction.
 Gold bars are typically produced with certification as to the purity and value and are protected with sealed packaging to prevent counterfeiting.
 In short, they offer investors with a very secure way to invest in gold that has a guaranteed purity.Gold coins, on the other hand, generally don’t come with certification.
 However, coins can attract additional value that gold bars do not.
 This is often related to their collectible value in addition to the worth of the raw materials.When it comes to storage, bars are easy and, if you are investing a lot of money, take a lot less space and organisation than the equivalent value in coins.Coins offer the opportunity to spread your investment as they can be purchased at a lower cost over a longer period of time and offer this same flexibility when liquidating your assets.
 Coins also offer the added advantage of their design aesthetics and historical significance.
 This is appealing for numismatists who enjoy collecting coins as well as investing.Lastly, there can be less of a premium when buying gold in bars as it costs less to produce a single bar than the equivalent minting costs associated with the same weight in gold bullion coins.

 In the last few years, there are several new methods of buying gold bars in the UK including gold-to-go style vending machines.
 The first such device in the UK was installed in a Westfield Shopping Centre in London in 2011.
-The trend for these gimmicky sales outlets started in Abu Dhabi and appeals to the impulse purchaser rather than a savvy investor.You can buy gold bars online from Physical Gold as well as from gold bar dealers in the UK.
+The trend for these gimmicky sales outlets started in Abu Dhabi and appeals to the impulse purchaser rather than a savvy investor.You can buy gold bars online from Physical Gold as well as from dealers in the UK.
 Our gold bars are produced by the Swiss manufacturers, Metalor, and are of a 999.9 finesse grade.
-You can purchase gold bars online in up to 9 different denominations from 5g to 1kg.
-All of our bars of bars are VAT free and come with unique serial numbers printed on each bar as well as a certificate of authenticity.
+You can purchase from us in up to 9 different denominations from 5g to 1kg.
+All of our bars are VAT free and come with unique serial numbers printed on each bar as well as a certificate of authenticity.
 Our smaller denominations (5g to 100g) also come sealed with tamper-proof packaging.What Size Gold Bar Should I Buy?
 The choice of size is entirely up to the individual investor and the amount of money being invested.
 However, you should bear in mind that when it comes to liquidating your assets, it is easier to sell off part of your portfolio if you have several smaller bars than if you have a single gold bar of a higher value.
 You should also factor in economies of scale as larger bars can be purchased at a discount.

 Gold bars are a good long term investment to provide balance and protection from economic downturns.
-The value of gold bars tends to rise during times of political and economic instability and has averaged more than the inflation rate over time.
-Large gold bars offer better value than smaller ones, although divisibility should be a consideration.
+The value tends to rise during times of political and economic instability and has averaged more than the inflation rate over time.
+Large bars offer better value than smaller ones, although divisibility should be a consideration.
 To be Capital Gains Tax free, buying UK gold coins offers an alternative.

 Owning gold bars is completely legal.
 The question arises due to a period in US history just after the great depression in 1933, when the US Government issued a decree making it illegal to hold gold in the form of gold bullion without a unique warrant.
 Any gold owned privately could be confiscated in an attempt to stabilise the floundering economy.
 This lasted until 1974, and all restrictions have been rescinded since 1 Jan 1975.